adtrahan146/the-peoples-insight/README.md

 ###### Active Link: https://adtrahan146.github.io/the-peoples-insight/

 &emsp;&emsp;Incorporates persistent data across sessions via localStorage.
 It also pulls live news data from different subreddits I think are valuable.
 So now I can just go here for the quick hot takes instead of wasting 2 hours scrolling.
+Apologies if there's any profanity in the top comment... working on incorporating a filter just in case, but top comments are usually not profane on these subreddits.

 ##### Controls:
  - type in anything to the name field, it isn't saved anywhere but your browser.